xjtu-enre/ENRE-ts/docs/advanced/array.md

-## Lists
+## Array

-The main similarity between JavaScript arrays and Python lists is that they can both store multiple values and access these values by index.
+JavaScript arrays can store multiple values and access these values by index.

 ### Supported Patterns